Nitro/singularity-broadcast/README.md

 # Singularity web-hook broadcast

-Process Singularity events and sends a custom messages to Slack and a Deploy Report to NewRelic
+Process [Singularity Mesos](https://getsingularity.com/) events and sends a custom messages to Slack and a Deploy Report to NewRelic

 ![Slack](docs/img/slack.png)